sac-rana/earthquake-store/README.md

 # earthquake-store
-Seismological data of India from 2015-2018
+Earthquakes in India from the year 2015-2018.